Learning More About Scholarships, Loans, and Other Aid

 - Duke University's Title IV Federal School Code is: 002920

-- New School Year FAFSAs are available after October 1 of each year:
+- New School Year FAFSAs are usually available after October 1 of each year:

 - Fuqua's priority date* to file a FAFSA is March 1 of each year:

-- Once the FAFSA result (The Student Aid Report -SAR) is received, your student aid eligibility will be reviewed.
+- Once we receive the FAFSA Submission Summary (formerly the Student Aid Report-SAR), your student aid eligibility will be reviewed after March 1.

 - The student aid review process begins in March.
 Students will receive an electronic loan aid offer notice.